testomato/minicrawler/README.md

          -tSECONDS  set timeout (default is 5 seconds) -h         enable output of HTTP headers
-         -i         enable impatient mode (minicrawler exits few seconds earlier if it doesn't make enough progress) -p         output also URLs that timed out and a reason of it -A STRING  custom user agent (max 256 bytes) -w STRING  write this custom header to all requests (max 4096 bytes) -c         convert content to text format (with UTF-8 encoding)
+         -i         enable impatient mode (minicrawler exits few seconds earlier if it doesn't make enough progress) -A STRING  custom user agent (max 256 bytes) -w STRING  write this custom header to all requests (max 4096 bytes) -c         convert content to text format (with UTF-8 encoding)